What Is Acne?

 - If the acne is deep underneath the skin it will cause painful nodules and cysts

 Teens are commonly affected by acne, but adults can experience it as well.
 It is estimated that 85% of teens and 20% of adults will experience it at least one time.
 There is no set pattern for who will and will not develop acne, however it is believed that it can be hereditary, can be caused by certain medications, changes in hormone levels, sweating, etc. While research does not prove that any certain foods actually cause acne, many of them are known as acne triggers.
 This includes chocolate and fried foods.
-You can also get the exposed acne treatment for the best acne-clearing solution.
+Visit this website to know other facts and remedies on acne.

 Acne can be found anywhere there is oil on the body.
 While the face is the common area for the blemishes, other areas can also be affected, including the arms, the back, neck and even the head.